Doesn't Jesus' second advent back to earth take place after the Bowl Judgments rather than before them?

 On your 70th Week Calendar, I think you have Jesus' physical return correct, but you have the Bowl Judgments after His return.
 It seems to me that Jesus returns JUST before Armageddon, which would put it at the end of the Bowl Judgments, not before they begin.

-It sounds like you might be referring to my Brief Chronology of Revelation chart, where I show the Battle of Armageddon taking place 30 days after the return of Jesus back to earth.
+It sounds like you might be referring to my Brief Chronology of Revelation chart, where I indicate that the Battle of Armageddon will take place 30 days after the return of Jesus back to earth.
 I also show Revelation 15 & 16, which describe the seven last plagues or Bowl Judgments, occurring during that 30-day period after Jesus' return and leading up to the Battle of Armageddon.

 Your observation is shared by many, if not by most, other Christians.
 Before I provide you with an explanation of my proposed sequence, let me just point out that if a foundational assumption about anything is incorrect, then everything built on top of that foundation is unstable and is at risk of collapsing.

 A foundational tenet that has been assumed to be true by most Christians throughout the ages is that the Battle of Armageddon will take place, or at least will begin, immediately upon Jesus' second advent (bodily descent) to earth.
 At the same time, most (including myself) would agree that Revelation 11:15-17 is a depiction of Jesus' second advent, in association with the blowing of the Seventh Trumpet, at which time He will begin to rule and reign on the earth: